cmdelcarmen/simple_shell/README.md

 II.
 Design
 ----------
 The program is designed to mimic the abilities of a simple shell.
-It is capable of handling simple commands with arguments.
+It is capable of handling commands with arguments.
 For example "ls -l".
-It can also handle the PATH as an argument, for example "/bin/ls".
+It can also handle the path as an argument, for example
+"/bin/ls".
 It works also in nonteractive mode, for example "echo "/bin/ls" | ./myshell".
 Below are some examples:

 Example: